A Year of Mercy: The Abrahamic Faiths in the Year of Jubilee

 This event is free and open to the public!

-The Hank Center is again proud to sponsor the Catholicism in Dialogue series this fall.
-This marks our third year and we are particularly excited about our two distinguished guests, Fr.
+The Hank Center is proud to have sponsor the Catholicism in Dialogue series fall 2015.
+This marked the third edition of the Series, featuring two distinguished guests, Fr.
 Tom Michel, SJ and Dr. Shahla Talebi.
-For two days, they will be on our campus reflecting on resources and opportunities within Catholicism and Islam for dialogue and solidarity.
-On Thursday, September 17, each speaker will deliver their public lecture.
-All are welcome to attend.
-The format will also include opportunities for students from LUC’s Catholic Studies program and the Muslim Student Association to formally participate.
-The event will take place in the Klarchek Commons, 4th Floor, at the Lake Shore Campus from 3:30pm to 5:30pm.
-The next day, September 18, our guests will continue to engage our undergraduate and graduate students with special topic and research focused meetings.
+For two days, they were on campus reflecting on resources and opportunities within Catholicism and Islam for dialogue and solidarity.
+On Thursday, September 17th, each speaker delivered their public lecture.
+The format also included opportunities for students from LUC’s Catholic Studies program and the Muslim Student Association to formally participate.
+The event took place in the Information Commons, 4th Floor, at the Lake Shore Campus from 3:30pm to 5:30pm.
+The next day, September 18th, both Hank Center guests continued to engage undergraduate and graduate students with special topic and research focused meetings.

 Fr.
 Tom Michel, SJ is currently a visiting professor in Theology at Georgetown's School of Foreign Service in Qatar.
 He is a board member of Georgetown’s Prince Alwaleed Bin Talal Center for Muslim-Christian Understanding, the Khalidi Library in Jerusalem, and the Journal of Islam and Muslim-Christian Relations.
 He is the former Secretary of the Jesuit Secretariat for Interreligious Dialogue in Rome and Ecumenical Secretary for the Federation of Asian Bishops’ Conferences.
 Ordained in 1967, he joined the Jesuits in 1971 in Indonesia and subsequently earned a doctorate in Arabic and Islamic studies from the University of Chicago.